raduburtea/ImperialThesis/README.md

 This repository contains the code used to produce the results in the "Constrained Reinforcement Learning for Process Optimization" project.
-The OMLT folder contains a slightly modified OMLT package, models_paper contains the implementation of the OMLT-DDPG, SAFE, RCPO and DDPG algorithms.
+The OMLT folder contains a slightly modified OMLT package, models_paper contains the implementation of the OMLT-DDPG, SAFE, RCPO and DDPG algorithms and the rllab folder the code for the TRPO and CPO experiments.
 The code found in the production_run.py file implements the SAFE algorithm, as well as the framework for running the production runs for the other algorithms.
 Some sample trained models are included in the following folders:
 - OMLT-DPPG: models_paper/models-OMLT